-The Flash information area is physically separate from program memory and is mapped to the address range FE00H to FE7FH.
+The Flash information area is physically separate from program memory and is mapped to the address range FE00h to FE7Fh.
 Not all of these addresses are user-accessible.
-Factory trim values for the VBO and internal precision oscillator, and factory calibration data for the ADC, are stored here.
+Factory trim values for the VBO, Internal Precision Oscillator and factory calibration data for the ADC are stored here.

-Table 71 describes the Flash information area.
+Table 70 describes the Flash information area.
 This 128-byte information area is accessed by setting the bit 7 of the Flash Page Select Register to 1.
-When access is enabled, the Flash information area is mapped into program memory and overlays the 128-bytes at the addresses FE00H to FE7FH.
+When access is enabled, the

+Flash information area is mapped into program memory and overlays the 128 bytes in the address range FE00h to FE7Fh.
 When the information area access is enabled, all reads from these program memory addresses return the information area data rather than the program memory data.
 Access to the Flash information area is read-only.

 The trim bits are handled differently than the other Zilog Flash option bits.
 The trim bits are the hybrid of the user option bits and the standard Zilog option bits.
-These trim bits must be user accessible for reading at all times using external registers, regardless of the state of bit 7 in the Flash Page Select Register.
-Writes to the trim space change the value of the option bit holding register, but does not affect the Flash bits, which remain as read-only.
+These trim bits must be user-accessible for reading at all times using external registers regardless of the state of bit 7 in the Flash Page Select Register.
+Writes to the trim space change the value of the Option Bit Holding Register but do not affect the Flash bits, which remain as read-only.

-Table 71.
+Table 70.
 Z8F083 Flash Memory Area Map

 Program Memory Address (Hex) Function

 FE00-FE3F Zilog option bits

-FE40-FE53 Part number 20-character ASCII alphanumeric code Left-justified and filled with FH
+FE40-FE53 Part number 20-character ASCII alphanumeric code Left justified and filled with Fh

 FE54-FE5F Reserved

-FE60-FE7F Zilog calibration data
+FE60-FE7F Reserved

-The Flash Controller programs and erases Flash memory, and provides the proper Flash controls and timing for the byte programming, page erase and mass erase operations performed in Flash memory.
+The Flash Controller programs and erases Flash memory.
+The Flash Controller provides the proper Flash controls and timing for byte programming, page erase and mass erase of Flash memory.